amin7mazaheri/haselmeier_test/README.md

 ```
 Answer is Json with two values refresh and access
-select the access.(this token will expire after 5 min)
+select access.(this token will expire after 5 mins)
-refresh is used for getting new access token(refresh will expire after 24 hour)
+refresh is used for getting new access token(refresh will expire after 24 hours)

 ### Using API's